ReactOS: Collaboration and reuse

 While ReactOS has the aim to build a Windows-compatible kernel as open-source software, much of the surrounding required functionality to create a complete OS is already available in the greater open-source ecosystem.

 When available and possible, ReactOS therefore builds on and collaborates with already existing open-source projects.

 Conversely, projects like Wine, and formerly Captive NTFS and Longene re-use the open-source ReactOS code-base as well.

 Hardware driver stack

 On the hardware driver side, for instance the UniATA project provides Serial ATA drivers for ReactOS.
 The project has also experimented with using the FullFAT library in its rewrite of its FAT Installable File System.
 ReactOS makes use of the USB stack from Haiku both as a reference and as a foundation for its USB support.
 Mesa 3D provides OpenGL rendering.

 Networking

 ReactOS's network stack is built on the TCP portion of OSKit's port of the network stack in FreeBSD, along with an internally developed implementation for packet-oriented protocols like IP.
 Later, lwIP was integrated into the ReactOS network stack.
-Windows network services like LSASS, SAM, NETLOGON, and print spooling are already available as open-source alternative by the Samba/Samba TNG project.
-A fork of rdesktop is used as an implementation of a client software for Microsoft's proprietary Remote Desktop Protocol.